 Royalty payments can be made by cheque made payable to the Department for Energy and Mining, or by direct bank transfer to:

 |Account number:||1002 2561|

 |Account name:||Department for Energy and Mining - Collections|

 For more information on Mineral Royalties in South Australia contact:

 Returns not submitted by the due date will be subject to an Administration Fee as outlined in the Mining Regulations 2011.

-The Resources and Energy Division's compliance philosophy is based on:
+The team's compliance philosophy is based on:

 - Obtaining a maximum level of voluntary compliance